 In Scholes and fellow academy graduate David Beckham, United possessed two players of sublime technique and the pair would combine for a set-piece stunner in West Yorkshire.

 The Bradford defence were camped inside the penalty area as they prepared to defend a whipped corner from set-piece specialist Beckham, only for the ball to be delivered with pinpoint accuracy to the lurking Scholes on the outside of the penalty area.

-The result was a masterful volley of exquisite skill, Scholes rocketing the ball home to add another crisp strike to his ever-increasing collection of stunners.
+The result was a masterful volley, Scholes rocketing the ball home to add another crisp strike to his ever-increasing collection of stunners.

 20 years ago today, Paul Scholes did this 💥